SLVSET9G September 2018 – April 2026 TPS1663

 Transient Protection

 In case of short circuit and overload current limit, when the device interrupts current flow, input inductance generates a positive voltage spike on the input and output inductance generates a negative voltage spike on the output.
 The peak amplitude of voltage spikes (transients) depends on the value of inductance in series to the input or output of the device.
-These transients can exceed the Absolute Maximum Ratings of the device if steps are not taken to address the issue.
+These transients can exceed Absolute Maximum Ratings of the device if steps are not taken to address the issue.

 Typical methods for addressing transients include: